MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Under Processing:**

-    - Visa issuance proccess will start in this stage, once the Visa is completed then it will move to completed stage.
+    - Visa issuance process will start in Under Processing stage, once the Visa Issuance is completed, then it will move to completed stage.

       - *In The Action field is following to,*